GDP in Brazil

 Brazil - GDP (billions of U.S. Dollars)

-LatinFocus Consensus Forecast panelists see growth at 2.2% in 2020, which is unchanged from last month’s estimate.
-For 2021, the panel sees the economy growing 2.5%.
+The LatinFocus panel of analysts see GDP expanding 4.9% in 2021, which is up 0.1 percentage points from last month’s estimate.
+For 2022, the panel sees the economy growing 2.3%.

 Brazil - GDP (USD bn) Data